Absolutely elegant and eye-catching, these bite-sized, light, and delicate French Macarons made with lesser sugar are perfect for tea or coffee time!

 - Transfer the batter to a piping bag fitted with half-inch tip.
 Pipe into a baking sheet pan with parchment paper or silicone mat.
 They should look shiny but not runny at this point.
 Tap the sheet pan three times each side on the counter to get the air bubbles out, pop the ones that did not break out with a toothpick.
 Let it rest for 30 minutes to 1 hour depending on humidity, you will notice tops form a dull layer and are no longer tacky after resting.

-- Preheat oven to 150°C or 300°F. Bake for 16-18 minutes.
+- Preheat oven to 150°C or 300°F with top and bottom heat on for electic oven.
+Bake for 16-18 minutes.
 Feet form in the first 5-8 minutes.
-You know they are done when the shells are hard and do not break away when you pull one from the mat slowly.
+(See Notes for gas oven) You know they are done when the shells are hard and do not break away when you pull one from the mat slowly.
 Once done, let them cool for 5-10 minutes before removing from parchment paper.
 Then let them cool completely before adding filling.

 - Pair the shells of the same size together and fill the bottom shell's top side with filling of your choice and place the other shell on top of it like a sandwich.
 Press them together lighlty to spread the filling.